 1950s Pillbox Hats

 Pillbox hats continued to be a popular small hat style from the 1940s.
 They were circular shaped and a few inches tall, with straight sides and a flat or slightly rounded top that covered just the peak of the crown of the head or perched flat on top.
-As the decade moved on the depth of the crown grew to 4 or 5 inches tall.
-The popularity of the pillbox hat also grew, becoming one of the few 50s hats to survive into the 1960s.
-Jackie Kennedy was wearing a pink pillbox hat the day Jack Kennedy was assassinated in 1963.
+As the decade moved on, the depth of the crown grew to 4 or 5 inches tall.
+The popularity of the pillbox hat also grew, becoming one of the few ’50s hats to survive into the 1960s.
+Jackie Kennedy was wearing a pink pillbox hat the day John F Kennedy was assassinated in 1963.

 Caps, Crescents, Helmets, Half Hats

-Most early to mid 50s hats were small crown caps.
-They molded to the back of the head and part way to the top.
+Most early to mid ’50s hats were small crown caps.
+They molded to the back of the head and part way at the top.
 They fit snug, like a helmet, but may have exposed the hairline, sides, and back.
-Cresent shapes, half hats or saddle hats only covered the top and sides of the head like an extra wide headband.
+Crescent shapes, half hats, or saddle hats only covered the top and sides of the head like an extra wide headband.
 These small hats were also very light.
 They were shaped with wire but unlined.
 A woman could hardly feel herself wearing one of these ultralight hats.

 French Beret Hat

 The turban hat was another carryover style from the 1940s.
-The many folds and pleats gathered up into a twist at the top were elegant and dramatic.
-Fit for the evenings it was usually made of velvet or satin.
-All the drama was a bit too much for most chic 50s outfits so the turban was simplified into pleats around the head like a swim cap and decorated with a single rhinestone brooch at the peak.
+The many folds and pleats gathered up into a twist at the top created a look that was elegant and dramatic.
+Fit for the evenings, it was usually made of velvet or satin.
+All the drama was a bit too much for most chic ’50s outfits, so the turban was simplified into pleats around the head like a swim cap and decorated with a single rhinestone brooch at the peak.

 1950s Style Hats for Sale

-Vintage 1950s hats for sale on etsy.com and new vintage inspired 1950s hats sold online.
+Vintage 1950s hats for sale on Etsy and new vintage inspired 1950s hats sold online: